GrammaticalFramework/gf-core/download/index-3.10.md

 **GHC version**

-The GF source code has been updated to compile with GHC 8.2.1.
-Using older versions of GHC (e.g. 8.0.x and 7.10.3) should still work too.
+The GF source code has been updated to compile with GHC 8.4.
+Using older versions of GHC (e.g. 8.2, 8.0 and 7.10) should still work too.

 ## Installing from the latest developer source code

-If you haven't already, clone our repository with:
+If you haven't already, clone the repository with:

 ```
 git clone https://github.com/GrammaticalFramework/gf-core.git